robbinjanssen/home-assistant-omnik-inverter/README.md

 ### Caching power today.

-You might run into the problem that your Omnik inverter resets the `solar_power_today` to 0.0 after for example 21:00.
-By setting the `cache_power_today` config attribute to `true` this component will cache the the value and only resets to 0.0 after midnight.
+In a few cases the Omnik inverter resets the `solar_power_today` to 0.0 after for example 21:00.
+By setting the `cache_power_today` config attribute to `true` (default) this component will cache the the value and only resets to 0.0 after midnight.
+If you do not experience this, then disable the cache by setting the config variable to `false`.

 ## References